Milena-Blaser/uek223-Group5-Pettersson-Blaser/README.md

 # uek223-Group5-Pettersson-Blaser

 ## Description
 This repository is a partial functionality of a bigger project.
 It implemented a list entry where every user can create personal list entries and manage them.
 Every user can look at all the other users list entries.
+Users that are not logged in can't use any of the endpoints.
+For the login the basic authentification is used.
+If you're an admin, a summary of the endpoints is available at the path /swagger-ui/ .

 ## Setup